jmoore34/ToborHerding-Unity/README.md

 ## About

-Tobor herding game made in Unity by Arsenios Scrivens, Vedansh Patel, Hogan Steffes, and Jonathan Moore.
+Tobor herding game made in Unity by Arsenios Scrivens, Vedansh Patel, H Steffes, and Jonathan Moore.
 Title screen image by [OmegaPy](https://www.reddit.com/r/utdallas/comments/e6ssck/these_are_the_droids_youre_looking_for/).

 The objective of the game is to herd all the other Tobors (UTD delivery robots) into the parking garage as quickly as possible.